isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-what-causes-bed-bugs.markdown

 Therefore, for any of us renters and homeowners out here, we'll need to rightly [inspect & treat, for bed bugs](https://pestpolicy.com/does-baby-powder-kill-bed-bugs/) , any old furniture you're to bring home.
-*How to Treating Used Furniture for Bed BugsÂ *
+*How to Treating Used Furniture for Bed Bugs *
 To prevent or control the bed bugs, you can use either chemical ( [insecticide - like sprays](https://pestpolicy.com/best-bed-bug-spray/) ) or non-chemical ways.
 But be patient as the eradication may require several treatment cycles.
-- [Steam clean and vacuum](https://pestpolicy.com/best-bed-bug-steamer/)all the old furniture and mattress  including the box-spring cracks.Â You can use[foggers or bombs](https://pestpolicy.com/best-fogger-for-fleas/)that are approved for killing bed bugs.
+- [Steam clean and vacuum](https://pestpolicy.com/best-bed-bug-steamer/)all the old furniture and mattress  including the box-spring cracks.
+You can use[foggers or bombs](https://pestpolicy.com/best-fogger-for-fleas/)that are approved for killing bed bugs.
 - Clean the dirt and clutter thats lying around the rooms  this will help cut the number of[locations that the bed bugs](https://pestpolicy.com/dead-bed-bugs/)can hide.
 - Also, examine the second-hand furniture for cracks and holes  youll need to seal and caulk these to kill the bed bugs,[their eggs](https://pestpolicy.com/how-to-kill-bed-bug-eggs/), and babies.
 - Next, treat the bedbug-infested mattress or furniture using heat for about 15 to 30 minutes.
 If its a fabric, you can use a clothes dryer at medium-high temperatures.